Courtney Stodden Files For Divorce From Doug Hutchison, 'This Is A New Chapter In My Life'

 — Courtney Stodden (@CourtneyStodden) March 3, 2018

-Since filing for divorce from Hutchison, Stodden has posted a series of sexy selfies and even showed off her new pierced belly button.
+Since filing for divorce from Hutchison, Stodden has posted a series of sexy selfies and even showed off her newly-pierced belly button.

 On Tuesday, Stodden shared a photo wearing nothing but a nude bra and black thong.
 Stodden reprimanded haters who have fat-shamed her for gaining a few extra pounds.